 Keep things ticking along (literally) by following this easy guide to your client’s onboarding session.

-This example questionnaire not only provides some ideas on how to write your intake form, but gives a great insight into getting the most out of the onboarding process.
+This example questionnaire not only provides some ideas on how to write your intake form, but also gives a great insight into getting the most out of the onboarding process.

 Coaching Assessment and Evaluation Forms